Starting yoga at 40 or later will feel different than if you were twenty-something, I know from experience! But you will not regret it!

 Listen to Your Body

-You may find it more difficult to push yourself or pace yourself, depending on your personality.
+Depending on your personality, you may find it more challenging to push yourself or pace yourself.
 You want to be somewhere in the middle.
-Depending on the day, you may need to adjust your practice to push yourself or pace yourself.
-That’s where learning to listen to your body is important.
+Depending on the day, you may need to adjust your practice to push or pace yourself.
+That’s where learning to listen to your body is essential.
 Pay attention to signs like feeling tighter, less strong, or less persistent.
 Honor these cues from our bodies to pace ourselves for a few days.
-They will likely go away, and you can pick up where you left off.
+They will likely disappear, and you can pick up where you left off.
 If the situation doesn’t resolve independently, then push yourself a bit.
 Push through the discomfort and see what happens.
 You may find that it was mostly a mental block.
 It truly depends!

 Pick Your Type of Yoga